Bone Spurs

 4. Castor Oil

-• Apply warm castor oil to the affected area and massage gently.
+• Gently massage warm castor oil into the affected area

 5. Massage Therapy